wernsey/rengine/DEVNOTES.md

 Onn the other hand, I don't expose the push/pop API yet, so I don't really have to change any code right now.

+I should consider changing ini.c to use hash.c hash tables rather than its own built in binary trees.
+The first obvious reason is the O(1) lookup, but another advantage will be the ability to iterate through the INI file using `ht_next()`

 ## Graphics

 The `bm_fill()` function in `bmp.c` doesn't take the clipping rectangle